epurpur/PythonWebScraping/WebDriverInstall.md

 #### Step 2: Install Google Chrome's Chromedriver
-Go to this site: [https://chromedriver.chromium.org/](https://chromedriver.chromium.org/)
+Go to this site: [Chrome for Testing Availability Dashboard](https://googlechromelabs.github.io/chrome-for-testing/)

 Find the appropriate version of Chromedriver.
 I have Google Chrome version 94 installed so I will download Chromedriver version 94.